Global Lie-Tresse theorem: Differential invariants

+This finishes the proof of finiteness property in the Lie-Tresse sense.
+The separation property is also proved by induction.
+Indeed, the proof of separation by rational invariants from the end of \S\ref{S31}, works also for differential invariants rational in order $\le l$ and polynomial in order $>l$.
+This proves Theorem \ref{Thm2}. \end{proof}

+\begin{remark} In the proof we have chosen a collection $I_1,\dots,I_t$, which taking into account the invariant derivations $\nabla_1,\dots,\nabla_s$ is often excessive.
+There exists a minimal collection of differential invariants and invariant derivations generating the algebra $\mathcal{A}$, but the structure of this set is yet unknown.
+See some partial results by P.\,Olver and co-authors in \cite{Ol$_3$}.

-Thus one has an alternative: either to represent $\mathfrak{P}_l(\E)^G$ with the minimal number of basic invariants and derivations, or to reduce $S$ in size (by decreasing the locus of dependencies for generators of the algebra of differential invariants). \end{remark}
+We have an alternative: either to represent $\mathfrak{P}_l(\E)^G$ with the minimal number of basic invariants and derivations, or to reduce $S$ in size (by decreasing the locus of dependencies for generators of the algebra of differential invariants). \end{remark}

+As noticed in the Introduction, the global Lie-Tresse theorem implies the familiar micro-local Lie-Tresse theorem.
+Indeed for an open set $U_\infty=\pi_{\infty,l}^{-1}(U_l)$ ($U_l\subset\E''_l$ needs not be $G$-invariant, this is a feature of the micro-local analysis) restriction of the collection $\mathcal{A}_\infty$ of rational-polynomial invariants form a basis of differential invariants.
+On every finite level $k\ge l$ a differential invariant of order $k$ is functionally dependent on a basis in $\mathcal{A}_k$ and so can be expressed through it by the implicit function theorem.

+We can even make this expression without shrinking the neighborhood $U_k$ (standard in the application of implicit function theorem).
+Indeed, the function constant on the orbits can be expressed by the coordinates on the geometric quotient $Y_k$ (or its part corresponding to $U_k$) by the categorical property discussed in \S\ref{S31} (the geometric quotient is a categorical quotient).